-Assets Useful Lives in Years Infrastructure Equipment 20 - 30 5 - 7
+Assets Useful Lives in Years

+Infrastructure 20 - 30

+Equipment 5 - 7

-Deferred inflows of resources
+Deferred outflows of resources

-In addition to liabilities, the statement of financial position and fund financial statements will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The government has only one type of item, which arises only under a modified accrual basis of accounting, that qualifies as needing to be reported in this category.
-Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenues from one source: special assessments.
-The unavailable amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
+In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+The Organization has only one item that qualifies for reporting in this category.
+Accordingly, the item, deferred pension resources, is reported only in the statements of net position.
+This item results from actuarial calculations and current year pension contributions made subsequent to the measurement date.